optimizely/Docebo-SSO/README.md

 ## Usage

-There are two ways to use this product, depending on the amount of customization that you need with Docebo sign on.
+There are two ways to use this package, depending on the amount of customization that you need with Docebo's sign on.

 #### User API